michaelnisi/cop/README.md

 ## Description

-A [through](https://github.com/dominictarr/through) stream, configurable to emit specific properties of objects written to it.
-Furthermore, if provided with a filter function, applyable to modulate data.
+A [through](https://github.com/dominictarr/through) `Stream`, configurable to emit specific properties of objects written to it.
+Furthermore, if provided with a filter function, `cop` can be used to modulate data.

 ## Usage